How to Fix ‘POST’ DRAM Light on Any Motherboard

 2) Disable XMP

 XMP enables memory to run at higher than JEDEC specifications, which is essentially a form of overclocking.
-This can introduce instability and disabling XMP can fix whatever memory issues you’re facing.
-The option is literally a few buttons away from you.
+This can introduce instability, and disabling XMP can fix any memory issues you’re facing.
+The option is literally a few clicks away from you.

 3. Set the “Memory profile” to “Disable“.